-- The Land Registry should only be notified of the change in control of the eCT after your firm has established the identity and authority of the person who made the request, and holds a signed client authorisation form.
+- The Land Registry should only be notified of the change in control of the eCT after your firm has established the identity and authority of the person who made the request.

 For more information about delivering up documents see the two articles LPLC wrote for the Law Institute Journal – Delivering up documents in June 2009 and You will be missed: but what about your files? in January 2011